* Images shown are of mature plants

 2. Watering: Water your Yaupon weekly, or more often in extreme heat.
 If you’re not sure when to water your shrub, simply check its surrounding soil down to about 2 or 3 inches.
 If the soil here is dry, water your Yaupon.
 It prefers average to moist soil but is drought tolerant.

-3. Fertilizing: Feed your Yaupon with a general-purpose fertilizer in early spring.
+3. Fertilizing: Feed your Yaupon with an evergreen-specific fertilizer in early spring.

 4. Pruning: Prune to shape in late winter after the danger of extreme cold has passed.